 I set specific goals for how much will need to be saved for retirement.

 I have a clear vision of how life will be in retirement.

+I have clear plans for how I will spend my time in retirement.

 Retirement planning behavior [Moorthy et al., 2012 1 = Strongly disagree, 7 = Strongly agree]

-I am confident that I will have a decent standard of living in my retirement.
+I am confident that I will have enough money to maintain my standard of living in retirement.

 At present, I rate my financial preparation for retirement as good.

-I am not confident that I could work out what my expected income and expenditure would be in retirement.
+I am confident that I could work out what my financial needs would be in retirement.

 [skip if NOT retired] Retirement satisfaction

-How dissatisfied or satisfied are you with retirement?
-(1 = Very dissatisfied, 7 = Very satisfied)
+To what extent are you satisfied with retirement?
+(1 = Not at all satisfied, 7 = Very satisfied)

-At the time of retirement, how confident did you feel in your decision to retire?
+At the time of retirement, to what extent did you feel confident in your decision to retire?
 (1 = Not at all confident, 7 = Very confident)

 Financial skills